edwinlomolo/javascript-data-structures-and-algorithms/README.md

 JavaScript is a very powerful language.
 It is the most popular language in the world and is the most prominent language on the Internet :sunglasses:

-For example, [GitHub](https://github.com)(the world's largest code host), hosts over a million JavaScript repositories(the largest number of projects is in JavaScript; refer [here](https://octoverse.github.com/projects)).
+[GitHub](https://github.com)(the world's largest code host), hosts over a million JavaScript repositories(the largest number of projects is in JavaScript; refer [here](https://octoverse.github.com/projects)).
 The number of projects in JavaScript in GitHub grows every year.

 JavaScript is not a language that can be used on the front-end only.
 It can also be used in the back-end, and Node.js is the technology responsible for this.
 The number of [**Node Package Module(NPM)**](https://www.npmjs.com) also grows exponentially.